-9.23 (1) An exporter registered for purposes of exporting goods of South African origin to a country implementing a GSP for goods of South African origin must, for the period determined in the GSP or, if no period is determined, for a period of five years after the export of goods, keep and maintain complete books, accounts and other records as may be required in terms of the GSP, including books, accounts and records in respect of -
+9.23 (1) An exporter registered for purposes of exporting goods of South African origin to a country implementing a GSP for goods of South African origin must, for the period determined in the GSP or, if no period is determined, for a period of five years after the export of goods, keep and maintain complete books, accounts and other records as may be required in terms of the GSP, including books, accounts and records in respect of-

-- (a) the production, and all materials used in the production, of the goods exported to that country; - (b) the purchase, cost and value of, and payment for, the goods so exported and all materials, including indirect materials, used in the production of the goods so exported; - (c) proof of the origin of the goods so exported and of all materials used in the production of those goods in accordance with the rules of origin applicable in terms of the GSP; and - (d) the export of the goods.
+- (a) the production, and all materials used in the production, of the goods exported to that country; - (b) in the case of goods exported to the United States of America in terms of AGOA- - the types of machinery used in the production of the goods, including the number of machines used; and - (ii) the number of workers employed in the production of the goods; - (c) the purchase, cost and value of, and payment for, the goods so exported and all materials, including indirect materials, used in the production of the goods so exported;

-79 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
-Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
+98 See definition of "ordinary representative" in rule 1.1 of the Customs Control Rules and explanatory footnote.
+99 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
+Note that the said Part 5 applies only to ordinary representatives which per definition exclude persons submitting documents as customs brokers or registered agents.
 It follows that Part 5 does not apply to customs brokers and registered agents that submit applications on behalf of applicants in that capacity.